org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

 -   The MICV is 2 bytes long,

--   The ZPR Configuration to be used is the Baseline Configuration (see [@sec:zpr-baseline-configuration]).

 The rationale for this is that A) when bringing up the first SA there are no other SA's available to use and B) Key management protocols are self-securing.

-ZPI 0 also selects the ZPR Baseline Configuration (see [@sec:zpr-baseline-configuration]).

 ## Endpoint Packet Compression and Expansion